Language and Experience: A Computational Model of Social Learning in Complex Tasks: Experimental paradigm

 \textbf{Procedure.} All participants first completed a brief tutorial game to familiarize themselves with the interface and basic game mechanics.
 In social conditions, participants read advice from previous players before starting each new game, and during gameplay.
 After completing each game (either by winning or depleting lives), participants wrote advice ``\textit{to help future players who have not yet played the game.}'' This prompt encouraged participants to distill their learned knowledge into linguistic guidance, see full instructions in Appendix Section~\ref{sec:instructions_human}.

 \textbf{Analysis approach.} To evaluate learning efficiency, we tracked both the number of lives required to complete each level and the total proportion of levels completed.
 We use a normalized area-under-curve (nAUC) metric ($\in[0,1]$) to integrate both proficiency and learning efficiency.
 To analyze message effectiveness, we manually coded advice content along four dimensions: the fraction of useful information about game dynamics, about loss conditions, about win conditions, and the presence of incorrect information.
 This coding scheme lets us examine how specific types of linguistic guidance shape exploration and learning outcomes.
+We will report differences between conditions as $\Delta$(nAUC).

 \textbf{Computational simulations.} We conducted 20 simulation runs per condition, matching the human sample size to enable direct comparison.
 The model received the same information as human participants: in social conditions, it processed the same messages (human- or model-generated) that humans received, while in the experience-only condition, it learned purely through interaction.
 We also ran iterated learning experiments where a sequence of 10 agents, each given two lives, played the game and passed a message to the next agent.
 This design tests whether partial knowledge can accumulate incrementally across generations, mirroring human cultural learning \citep{tessler2021learning}.